 11. Will students be admitted annualy?

-Beginning in 2011, EMMIR will annually admit students to study in Oldenburg.
-The first semester will start annualy on 1 September.
+Since 2011, EMMIR admits students to study in Oldenburg.
+The first semester starts annualy on 1 September.

 12. Where do I find the application form?